 Which scheme offers more diversification: FD or NPS?

-Since NPS is a market-linked tool which allows you to invest across corporate debt, alternative assets, and government debt.
+Since NPS is a market-linked tool, it allows you to invest across corporate debt, alternative assets, and government debt.

 What are the penalty charges if I prematurely withdraw the funds from the fixed deposit?